ckenst/goose-cos/inbox-scan-questionnaire-checklist.md

 ## Due Date Heuristics
 - If a deadline is mentioned explicitly, how should it be parsed?
+    - It will go on my Google Calendar
 - If no deadline, what default due date should be used?
+    - none
 - Should weekends be avoided for due dates?
+    - No

 ## Duration Heuristics
 - Default duration when unknown: